pulumi/pulumi-hugo/themes/default/style-guide.md

 ```
 {{% notes type="info" %}}
-This is a info note.
+This is an info note.
 {{% /notes %}}

 {{% notes type="warning" %}}
 This is a warning note.
 {{% /notes %}}
 ```

-## Quotes
+## Blockquotes

-- Use quotes only when you are quoting a person.
+- Use blockquotes only when you are quoting content from another source.

 ### Example